tim-littlefair/maneline/README.md

 for the MMP.
 As the older Mustang Micro (no 'Plus') has a different method of selecting presets in its physical UI, I think it is unlikely that support for this device is feasible.

+There is a branch called 250613-bluez-dbus-experiment which contains some initial work on evaluating two possible Java/BLE libraries for use in the desktop-app product.
+This branch is not yet merged into main - I intend to integrate this branch when the work described above on hard-coded genre-based preset suites has stabilized.
+Integration of a BLE capability will be a necessary precondition for interoperation with Mustang Micro Plus at least (probably also GT/GTX).

 # References